pandosme/CamFlows/README.md

 # CamFlows
-A collection of flows that can solve various integration and administration use cases with Axis Cameras
+A collection of flows that can solve various integration and administration use cases with Axis Cameras.
+Node-RED can be hosted on any device, [including on the camera](https://pandosme.github.io/acap/node-red/2023/09/12/nodered-acap.html)

 ___
 ## Modify Axis Device Schedule